Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

 ## Classes and Data Structures
 ### Class 1: Main
 This is the entry point to our program.
-It takes in arguments from the command line and based on the command (the first element of the args array) calls the corresponding command in Repository class which will actually execute the logic of the command.
+It takes in arguments from the command line and based on the command it calls the corresponding methods in the Repository class which will actually execute the logic of the command.
-It also validates the arguments based on the command to ensure that enough arguments were passed in.
+It also validates the arguments to ensure that enough arguments were passed in.
 #### Fields
-This class has no fields and hence no associated state: it simply validates arguments and defers the execution to the Repository class.
+This class has no fields and hence no associated state: it simply validates arguments and defers the execution to the Repository class methods.

 ### Class 2: Repository
-This class will handle all input commands by reading/writing from/to the correct files, setting up persistence, and additional error checking.
+This class will handle all user input commands with class methods.
+The methods operate by reading/writing from/to the correct files, setting up persistence, and additional error checking.
 #### Fields
 1. `private static final File CWD` The Current Working Directory.
 It provides a way to access other files after adding the relevant relative path.
 2. `private static final File GITLET_DIR` The hidden `.gitlet` directory.
 This is where all the persistence files will be stored.
 3. `private static final File COMMITS_DIR` The .gitlet/commits directory to store serialized Commit objects.
 4. `private static final File BLOBS_DIR` The .gitlet/blobs directory to store file blobs.
-5. `private static final File STAGING_DIR` The .gitlet/stagingArea directory.
-6. `private static File branchesFile` File storing the HashMap<String, String> of branchName : commitID.
+5. `private static File branchesFile` File storing the HashMap<String, String> of branchName : commitID.
-7. `private static File headFile` File storing the string of the head Commit ID.
+6. `private static File headFile` File storing the string of the head Commit ID.
-8. `private static File activeBranchFile` File storing the string of the active branch name.
+7. `private static File activeBranchFile` File storing the string of the active branch name.
-9. `private static File addFile` File storing HashMap<String, String> of fileName : fileHash for all files staged to add.
+8. `private static File addFile` File storing HashMap<String, String> of fileName : fileHash for all files staged to add.
 9. `private static File rmFile` File storing HashMap<String, String> of fileName : fileHash for all files staged to remove.
 10. `private static HashMap<String, String> branches` HashMap<String, String> for branchName : commitID.
 11. `private static String headID` Head Commit hash ID.
 12. `private static String activeBranchName`  Active branch name in String.
 13. `private static HashMap<String, String> addFileMap` HashMap<String, String> of fileName : fileHash for all files staged to add.
 14. `private static HashMap<String, String> rmFileMap` HashMap<String, String> of fileName : fileHash for all files staged to remove.
-15. `private static Commit headCommit` The head Commit object.This variable is not stored as file.
+15. `private static Commit headCommit` The head Commit object.
+This variable is not stored as file.

 ### Class 3: Commit
-This class represents a `Commit` that will be stored in a file.
-Because each Commit will have a unique name (SHA hash code), we may simply use that as the name of the file that the object is serialized to.
+This class represents a `Commit` object that will be stored as a file.
+The file name is a unique SHA1 hash of the file content.
 #### Fields
-1. `public String message` The message of this Commit.
+1. `public String message` The message the user provides during making the Commit.
-2. `public Date timeStamp` The Date object representing the timestamp of a Commit.
+2. `public Date timeStamp` The Date object representing the timestamp when the Commit is cretaed.
-3. `private ArrayList<String> parents` The parent commits of current commit, stored as String in an Array.
+3. `private ArrayList<String> parentIDs` The parent commit IDs for the commit, stored as String in an ArrayList.
-4. `public Map<String, String> blobs` The HashMap storing all the files in the format of fileName: hash.
+4. `public Map<String, String> blobs` The HashMap storing all the committed files in the format of fileName: fileHash.

 ## Algorithms